EasyCorp/EasyAdminBundle/Resources/doc/getting-started/5-design-customization.md

 ### Multiple-Column Forms

-EasyAdmin doesn't provide any mechanism to create multi-column form layouts.
+EasyAdmin doesn't support multi-column form layouts.
 However, you can use the `css_class` form field to create these advanced layouts.
 The `css_class` value is applied to the parent `<div>` element which contains the field label, the field widget, the field help and the optional field errors:

 ![Multi-column form](../images/easyadmin-form-multi-column.png)